Updated June 8, 2023

 Example #1 – Comparing Cells in Two Columns

 Let’s compare cells in two columns that are in the same row.
-Below we have a table with two columns that have some data, which can be the same or different.
-We can find out the similarity and the differences in data as shown below.
+Below is a table with two columns with some data, which can be the same or different.
+We can find the similarity and the differences in data as shown below.

 Now we will type =A2=B2 in cell C2.

 After using the formula result shown below in cell C2.

 And then drag it downwards to get the result.